janxb/janxb.github.io/_pages/index.md

 ## Part-Time Projects

+**TOR Exit Nodes** _(01/2018 - Present)_<br>
+Currently I am running multiple TOR exit nodes, which contribute a large percentage of their available bandwidth to the [TOR project](https://www.torproject.org/about/overview.html.en).
+You can find an overview with all of my current and previous nodes using [TOR Atlas](https://atlas.torproject.org/#search/janxbde).

 **Radio Hitwave** _(03/2010 - Present)_<br>
 A web radio project completely founded and operated by teenagers.
 Responsible for IT infrastructure and administration since project founding.
 My tasks include server and infrastructure management,